Updated February 3, 2024 by Sean McQuaid

 - If you have had more than a couple of drinks, it is usually better to refuse rather than perform the test poorly.
 The tests are difficult, so anything that will affect you will be detected.

 - Always remain calm and be polite.
-You don’t need to give a reason for refusal.

 - The police officer may get frustrated and try to pressure you, but don’t give in.